 I am gonna start with my favorite extension that has fixed thousands of my grammar errors in the last 5 years.
 Grammarly helps fix grammar errors in your write-ups by highlighting them and fixing them with a single click.
-The free version of Grammarly does an amazing job of fixing punctions, spellings, and overall conciseness of the write-up.
+The free version of Grammarly does a fantastic job of fixing the write-up’s punctions, spellings, and overall conciseness.

 The premium version checks your writing for clarity, fluency, tone, better word choice, formality level, and plagiarism.
 All of it is done automatically as you type in real-time, and you can fix mistakes by choosing the right suggestion by Grammarly.

 The basic functions of Grammarly work without signing up for an account.
 However, I’ll recommend you to create a free account to track stats and access more features like seeing synonyms and definitions of words with a double-click.